Lordstown Endurance: Workhorse W-15

 The W-15 had an all-wheel drive powertrain driven by two traction motors, one each for the front and rear axles, with a combined output of 460 hp.
 These motors drew from a battery carried between the frame rails consisting of 6,000 cells from Panasonic; gross capacity was 60 kW-hr, but the useable capacity was limited to 40 kW-hr for longevity.
 The all-electric range was estimated to be 80 to 100 mi.
 There was an onboard 11 USgal gasoline tank and three-cylinder range extender that added an additional 310 mi; the 0.7 L I-3 had an estimated output of 38 hp and 41 lbft.
 Estimated consumption was 75 mpge on electricity, dropping to 28 / 32 mpgUS for the EPA city/highway driving cycles, respectively.

-The truck was approximately the same size as contemporary half-ton crew cab pickup truck competitors such as the Honda Ridgeline and Toyota Tundra, at 234 in long riding on a wheelbase of 143 in, but was wider than most by approximately 5 to 6 in at 80 in.
-The body of the W-15 was made of carbon fiber-reinforced composite materials and was based on the design of the Chevrolet Silverado.
+The truck was approximately the same size as contemporary half-ton crew cab pickup truck competitors such as the Toyota Tundra, at 234 in long riding on a wheelbase of 143 in, but was wider than most by approximately 5 to 6 in at 80 in.
+The body of the W-15 was made of carbon fiber-reinforced composite materials and was based on the design of the 2014–2018 Chevrolet Silverado Double Cab.
 Larger W-25 and W-35 models were planned.

 The stated capacities were 2200 lb of cargo in the 6.5 ft bed and 6000 lb towing.
 It weighed approximately 5000 lb and had a GVWR of 7200 lb.